donald323/FLCPID-vs-DRLPID/README.md

 12.5.2022

 - Upload all codes of ship simulator with AIPID and plots of all results, with collected data for full test and target test.

+12.15.2022

+- Modify the ship_simulation_system.py, to change from taking action to update PID gains for DRLPID after updating ship's coordinate to after calculating the error.
+- Re-upload all test results